Lakshan555/AlphaSquad_Aurora/README.md

  ###### Following servers and packages should be installed prior to the application installation

-- stable version of the node should be installed
+- Stable version of the node should be installed
 - An Emulator or Expo Go app to test the app
-- should have the .env file of the backend project
+- Should have the .env file of the backend project

 ### To run the Backend